TTS-Walid-Asmar/classNotes/lesson 03 - Functions (pt. 1).md

 ## Exercise 1 (function basics)

-Calculating gratutity is a repetitive task, so let's create a couple of functions that do the work for us.
+Calculating gratuity is a repetitive task, so let's create a couple of functions that do the work for us.

 - create a variable titled `billAmount` and store a random number (ie: 100)
 - create a function titled `gratuity()`
-	- gratutity should:
+	- gratuity should:
 		- multiply the value of billAmount by 20% <br> *hint: use 0.2*
 		- return the value
 - create a function titled `totalWithGrat()`
 	-  totalWithGrat should:
 		- take in the amount as an argument
-		- call the gratutity function
+		- call the gratuity function
 		- add that to the original bill amount
 		- return the total bill + gratuity
 - log the total (with gratuity) to the console